Anthonypaige/investnurenergy/src/content/post/what-is-the-residential-clean-energy-credit.md

 ### **Geothermal Heat Pumps**

 Geothermal heat pumps tap into the consistent warmth of the earth's subsurface to provide efficient home heating and cooling.
 This alternative to traditional HVAC systems is slowly gaining popularity due to its minimal environmental impact and substantial energy savings potential.
 The Inflation Reduction Act's uncapped credit, coupled with the system's potential to last up to 50 years, positions geothermal energy as a smart, long-term investment.
 As the technology advances, we can expect a broader adoption of geothermal solutions, contributing significantly to the stability of the power grid.
-For an in-depth exploration, visit our [geothermal heat pumps page](geothermal-heat-pumps-tapping-into-the-earths-core).
+For an in-depth exploration, visit our [geothermal heat pumps] page.(geothermal-heat-pumps-tapping-into-the-earths-core).

 ### **Residential Wind Turbines**